skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 3 = Us and 30% of PPL.
 9 = Us and approx. 90% of the human population.

-When reading,
-Revise the pronouns as-written to align with the corresponding bet above.
+Perhaps you've had the experience of reading and thinking, "this doesn't apply to reality."
+When reading, your goal is to isolate the truth from the lie.

+Often, this is as simple as changing the pronouns in the writing.
 For example,
 if you read the sentence,
-"Everyone is best off running weekly until they die," and you bet the author might believe that for himself, but its not relevant for me or a lot of people, then you may as well read the written sentence as
+"Everyone is best off running weekly until they die," and you bet the author might believe that for himself, but that it's not relevant for me or a lot of people.
+Changing the pronouns of the sentence will get us pretty close to the truth (you believe):
 "I am best off running weekly until I die."
-This is what you've chosen to believe, given the text.
+Now the author's words are consistent with your truth.
-Admitting it allows you to grant that observation, and the argument for doing this is that it makes it easier for you to give credit and opportunity to make an argument where it is due, and not simply ignore it because the author didn't read your mind.
+This allows you to grant that observation, and the argument for doing this is that it makes it easier for you to make an argument where it is due, and not simply ignore it because the author didn't read your mind.

-I share this because it seems to me not only is the last point very common amongst active readers, almost increasingly so.

-## IBC
+## The Intellectual Bootcamp (IBC)
 On the computer screen is a memo:

 This is a boot camp
 whose purpose is to train adults to think harder, clearer and more effectively;